-With its tile roofs and tropical landscaping, the 22-acre St. Kitts Marriott Resort is what it is – a property catering to the comfort of the tourists with 8 restaurants, 6 bars, children’s program, 3 outdoor pools, 18-hole golf course, health club, casino and full-service spa.
+With its tile roofs and tropical landscaping, the 22-acre St. Kitts Marriott Resort & Royal Beach Casino is what it is – a property catering to the comfort of the tourists with 8 restaurants, 6 bars, a children’s program, 3 outdoor pools, an 18-hole golf course, health club, casino, and a full-service spa.

 After a quick look around, I returned to stand in the long check-out line as unfortunately many of my fellow passengers arrived at the Marriott at the same time.
 The lines were long and check-in took 15-20 minutes, but staff members were pleasant and friendly.
 Behind the front desk was a mural — a map of the West Indies.